Need breast cancer support? Fill out an application today or read about other health education breast cancer topics.

 - Ductal carcinoma.
 This is the most common type and it begins in the lining of the ducts.

 - Lobular carcinoma.
-This is second common type and it occurs in the lobules (milk-producing glands).
+This is the second most common type and it occurs in the lobules (milk-producing glands).

 - Paget disease.
 This is a rare form of breast cancer that begins in the glands in or under the skin.
 It is often characterized by inflamed, red patches on the skin.
-Because Paget disease often originates from breast duct cancer, the eczema-like cancer usually appears around the nipple.
+Because Paget disease often originates from breast duct cancer.
+This eczema-like cancer usually appears around the nipple.

 Types of breast cancer, in alphabetical order, are: